-Haw the als Music to also the Fallowing Information Handbook Must Include the Following Information Procedures related to the release of children including: Releasing children only to people approved by a parent/guardian including a process for the emergency release of a child; Allowing school-age children to walk home or from the school bus stop to the center each with written parent/guardian permission; Checking the identity of an unknown approved person before releasing the child and keeping documentation of this verification except for bus drivers contracted by the child's school; Handling situations in which a non-custodial parent attempts to claim the child without custodial parent/guardian permission; Handling situations in which an unapproved person attempts to pick up a child; and Handling situations when a person who seems to be intoxicated or unable to bring the child home safely requests the release of a child; Procedures to report accidents or critical incidents involving the child and other important information relating to the child; Procedures stating that written permission from the parent/guardian is required before disclosing or using a child's written, electronic, or digital information except to employees of OCCL or other entities with statutory responsibilities for issues relating to the health, safety, and well-being of children; Procedures for using a written transition plan when enrolling a child or when moving a child permanently from a particular group or room.
-The parent/guardian must be informed in advance; Policies for routine and emergency health care including procedures to follow in case of illness; plans for accessing emergency services, including transportation and parent/guardian notification; illness exclusions including reportable communicable diseases; parent/guardian notification of communicable disease or condition; and administration of medication policies including reasonable accommodations for children with disabilities; Policies for child suspension and expulsion such as the "Best Practice Statement for the Prevention of Expulsion and Suspension in Delaware Early Childhood Programs," that can be found on the "My Child DE" website; Policies on positive behavior management, food and nutrition services, safety and sanitation, physical activity, screen time, photographing or videotaping children, and transporting children, as applicable; and A two is all deity as he do do af the assure we we we are a set of it is A typical daily schedule of the center's programs and activities.
+- Procedures related to the release of children including: - Releasing children only to people approved by a parent or guardian including a process for the emergency release of a child; - Monitoring the entrance of the center or phone, email, or other communication methods used by the center to ensure the child is released from care when requested by the parent, guardian, or authorized release person; - Allowing school-age children to walk home or from the school bus stop to the center each with written parent or guardian permission; - Checking the identity of an unknown approved person before releasing the child and keeping documentation of this verification except for bus drivers contracted by the child's school; - Handling situations in which a non-custodial parent attempts to claim the child without custodial parent or guardian permission; - Handling situations in which an unapproved person attempts to pick up a child; and - Handling situations when a person who seems to be intoxicated or unable to bring the child home safely requests the release of a child; - Procedures to report accidents or critical incidents involving the child and other important information relating to the child; - Procedures stating that written permission from the parent or guardian is required before disclosing or using a child's written, electronic, or digital information except to employees of OCCL or other entities with statutory responsibilities for issues relating to the health, safety, and well-being of children; - Procedures for using a written transition plan when enrolling a child or when moving a child permanently from a particular group or room.
+The parent or guardian must be informed in advance; - Policies for routine and emergency health care including procedures to follow in case of illness; plans for accessing emergency services, including transportation and parent or guardian notification; illness exclusions including reportable communicable diseases; parent or guardian notification of communicable disease or condition; and administration of medication policies including reasonable accommodations for a child with disabilities; - Policies for child suspension and expulsion such as the "Best Practice Statement for the Prevention of Expulsion and Suspension in Delaware Early Childhood Programs," that can be found on the "My Child DE" website; - Policies on positive behavior supports, food and nutrition services as described in Section 21, safety and sanitation, physical activity, screen time, photographing or videotaping children, and transporting children, as applicable; and - A typical daily schedule of the center's programs and activities.

-STAFFING REQUIREMENTS AND QUALIFICATIONS
+PART IV STAFFING REQUIREMENTS AND QUALIFICATIONS